paul-hammant/tbd/content/branch-by-abstraction/index.md

 ### Steps

-All steps are efficiently performed up on car jacks/lifts/ramps, before lowering the car to the ground again.
+All steps are efficiently performed rasied up on car jacks/lifts/ramps, before lowering the car to the ground again.

 1. One wheel is removed, put in a container that looks pretty much like a wheel (rotates around an axis, can bear weight) and replaced on the car.
 If driven this wheel functions exactly like the other three wheels.
 2. The wheel-like container gains a second better/desired/alternate wheel, within exactly the same physical space (magically).
 A switch is added inside the car to allow the choice of wheel to be switched conveniently
-- perhaps only before the engine is started though.
+- perhaps only before the engine is started, though.
 3. The same two operations (#1 and #2) are performed on the other three wheels.
 Or maybe #1 is done four times, followed by #2 four times.
 The Mechanics experience will guide which is most efficient.
 4. After determining that the new wheels are better, the old wheels are removed from the wheel-like containers